Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 <br/>

 ## Equipment Needed
 - Various insects inside perspex blocks.
+(Specifically, 101 released as part of the Natural History Museum "Real Life Bugs and Insects" Magazine)
 - A magnifying glass
 - Key with descriptions of each insect (below)
 - Jam jar lid
 - Hair comb
+- Magazine Series (these live in the cupboard usually so don't go mouldy)

 <br/>